SmileYik/luajava/README.md

 ./gradlew :java:build
 ```

-if building succeed, all staff will be in `luajava/build/outputs` directory.
+if build succeed, all staff will be in `luajava/build/outputs` directory.

 ## How to use it